Salbajnr/Shipnix-Epress/replit.md

-# CryptoTracker Pro - Cryptocurrency Tracking Platform
+# Shipnix-Express - Global Logistics Solutions

 ## Overview

-CryptoTracker Pro is a comprehensive cryptocurrency tracking and simulation platform built with a modern full-stack architecture.
-The application provides real-time price data with an admin-controlled trading environment, featuring interactive user interface for exploring crypto markets, portfolio simulation, and live price updates through WebSocket connections.
+Shipnix-Express is a comprehensive global logistics and delivery tracking service built with a modern full-stack architecture.
+The application specializes in fast, dependable logistics solutions—delivering shipments quickly and securely to over 220 countries and territories.
+It features real-time status updates, delivery notifications, and a responsive React frontend with a Node.js/Express backend, PostgreSQL database, and real-time WebSocket connections.

 ## User Preferences